Photo of eggs and a syringe representing egg donation medication.

 • Ovarian hyperstimulation syndrome (OHSS)

-For more information about OHSS, see ASRM fact sheet: Ovarian hyperstimulation syndrome and/or contact a medical professional.
+For more information about OHSS, see the ASRM fact sheet and speak to a medical professional.

 Egg Retrieval Procedure

-During the egg retrieval, the doctor will use an ultrasound guided needle that is inserted vaginally.
-It will go into your ovaries and with gentle suction they will remove the eggs and follicles produced during your cycle.
+The egg donation experience culminates with the egg retrieval.
+At this time, the doctor will use an ultrasound-guided needle that is inserted vaginally.
+It will go into your ovaries and with gentle suction, they will remove the eggs and follicles produced during your cycle.
 Family Creations ONLY works with highly reputable clinics in the US.
-This greatly decreases the risk of egg retrieval complications.
-“Serious complications from IVF medicines and procedures are rare.
-As with all medical treatments, however, there are some risks. ” (ASRM, 2015)
+This greatly decreases the risk of egg donation complications.
+Thankfully, as ASRM reports, “Serious complications from IVF medicines and procedures are rare.
+As with all medical treatments, however, there are some risks.”
+(ASRM, 2015)

 Most donors do report feeling slightly bloated for a few days after the retrieval.
-However, the majority of our donors fly back home the day after their retrieval and are able to return to work/school immediately.
+However, the majority of our donors fly or drive back home the day after their retrieval and are able to return to work or school immediately.

-• Mild to moderate pelvic and abdominal discomfort.
+You may experience mild to moderate pelvic and abdominal discomfort during egg donation.
 In most cases, the pain can be managed with over-the-counter pain medications and dissipates within a few days.

-• Injury to organs near the ovaries, such as the bladder, bowel, or blood vessels.
-Rarely, bowel or blood vessel injury can require emergency surgery and, occasionally, blood transfusions.
+It is possible, though rare, to sustain injury to organs near the ovaries, such as the bladder, bowel, or blood vessels.
+Rarely, bowel or blood vessel injuries can require emergency surgery and, occasionally, blood transfusions.

-• Pelvic infection (mild to severe).
+Another possible risk of egg donation retrieval is pelvic infection, which can be mild to severe.
 Pelvic infections following egg retrieval or embryo transfer are not common.
 Severe infection may require hospitalization and/or treatment with intravenous antibiotics.

-Potential Risks of Anesthesia for the Egg Retrieval Procedure
+What are the Potential Risks of Anesthesia in the Egg Donation Retrieval Procedure

-Lawrece Tsen, associate professor in anesthesia at the Harvard Medical School has indicated that the risks associated with anesthesia are generally very low in the healthy, young women that become egg donors.
-Falling within the range of a healthy BMI significantly decreases risk associated with anesthesia.
-(See Family Creations blog on BMI)
+Dr. Lawrence Tsen, associate professor in anesthesia at the Harvard Medical School has indicated that the risks associated with anesthesia are generally very low in healthy, young women that become egg donors.
+Falling within the range of a healthy BMI significantly decreases the risk associated with anesthesia.

-Although the risks are considered to be very low in the egg donor population; some of the major morbidities associated with anesthesia are heart attacks, stroke, pulmonary emboli, difficulty breathing and respiratory failure.
+Although the risks are considered to be very low in the egg donor population; some of the major complications associated with anesthesia are heart attacks, stroke, pulmonary emboli, difficulty breathing, and respiratory failure.
+It’s important to note that these risks associated with the egg donation experience are very rare.
+At Family Creations, all egg donors are carefully screened throughout the process to help ensure safety and well-being.

 As with any medical procedure, there are potential risks in egg donation.
 It’s so important to do your own research to make sure that egg donation is the right choice for you.
-We strongly suggest you speak with a medical professional if you have any questions regarding your personal health and how the egg donation process may affect you.
-While we have not seen any major medical issues arise with any of our egg donation cases, we at Family Creations encourage all of our donors to be their own best advocates.
+We strongly suggest you speak with your doctor if you have any questions regarding your personal health and how the egg donation process may affect you.
+We at Family Creations encourage all of our donors to be their own best advocates.

-We are happy to refer you to a doctor that specializes in Assisted Reproductive Technology to answer any specific questions you have regarding the medical process of egg donation.
-Give us a call at 818-225-1700.
+We are happy to refer you to a doctor that specializes in assisted reproductive technology to answer any specific questions you have regarding the medical process of the egg donation experience.
+Contact us through our website or give us a call at 800-551-1445.

 We look forward to helping you every step of the way!